-You are lawfully required to have a health insurance covering any health expenses that you make in the Netherlands.
-However, in the event of an emergency, do not worry about insurance issues and just head directly to the nearest emergency room (eerste hulp).
-Under Dutch law, any health organization - public or private - is required to treat patients in an emergency situation regardless of their insurance status.
+You are lawfully required to have health insurance covering any services that you require in the Netherlands.
+However, in the event of an emergency, don’t worry about insurance issues and just head directly to the nearest emergency room (eerste hulp).
+Under Dutch law, any health organisation - public or private - is required to treat patients in an emergency situation regardless of their insurance status.

-Since January 1st 2006 you are lawfully required to identify yourself with official identification before you are treated.
-Everybody who is older than 14 years (if you are younger than 14 years of age a mention in your parent’s passport is sufficient) will need to provide this identification to use the services of the medical staff.
+Since January 1st 2006, you are lawfully required to identify yourself with official identification before you receive any treatment.
+There is no age limit when it comes to identifying yourself to health care services.
+Even if you are younger than 14 you still need to provide identification in order to use the services of the medical staff.
 If you are rushed to the hospital in an emergency, and you can’t identify yourself, you will have to do so within two weeks of your hospital visit.

 Depending on the emergency, options include calling the central emergency number 112, taking the victim to the A&E department or a nearby hospital, or going to a GP.
 Below you will find a couple of important Dutch telephone numbers that you can call in case of an emergency.

 Central emergency services

 If you find yourself in a serious or life-threatening emergency or you need an ambulance, call 112.
 Calls are free of charge and the operators can speak English.
 You will be asked for the address and city where you are calling from and the nature of the emergency.
 Remember that ambulance services are not free of charge, so only call an ambulance if the patient is not able to go by car, taxi, bus or tram.

 For non-emergencies you can call the police on this number: 0900 8844.
 They will connect you to your local police station.
 For more information visit www.politie.nl.